StarsMmd/Blender-Addon-Gamecube-Models/README.md

 # Blender SysDolphin Addon
 A Blender addon for importing gamecube .dat models into Blender.
 This addon is currently developed predominantly for `Pokemon Colosseum` and `Pokemon XD: Gale of Darkness` but may have some compatibility with other games that use the format (based on the sysdolphin library) such as `Super Smash Bros.
-Melee`, `Kirby Air ride` and `Killer7`.
+Melee`, `Kirby Air ride`, `Chibi-Robo!
+Plug Into Adventure!` and `Killer7`.
 Original implementation provided by Made.

 # How to use